 We have tended of late to see many of the wrestling powerhouses back at Finals weekend year after year.
 The excitement, especially for that team’s fans, hits another level when a new contender breaks through.
 But it’s also a lot of fun to watch rivalries that have developed through multiple championship matches over the years.

-Blog copy and content provided by: Geoff Kimmerly, Michigan High School Athletic Association
+Copy and content provided by: Geoff Kimmerly, Michigan High School Athletic Association